Sorry - cannot display this picture in this browser, it is a view towards Bishopsteignton in mist. As the mist clears, everything becomes clearer

 So because there is still a chance that we might boast Paul reminds us of our position 1 Corinthians 1:30 It is because of him (God) that you are in Christ Jesus.

 (The study in John chapter 15c expands on the fact that Christ is in us, and we are in Christ.)
-(Display: Christ in Us and Us in Christ
+(Display or provide copies of Christ in Us and Us in Christ

 Christ in us